firefly-oss/lib-common-domain/MIGRATION_GUIDE.md

 ## Overview

-In version 2.0, CQRS functionality has been extracted from `lib-common-domain` into a separate library: `lib-common-cqrs`.
+Version 2.0 introduces significant architectural changes to improve modularity and separation of concerns:

+1. **CQRS Extraction**: CQRS functionality moved to `lib-common-cqrs`
+2. **Event Infrastructure Migration**: Event publishing/consumption moved to `lib-common-eda`
+3. **SAGA Integration**: Simplified to focus on bridging step events to EDA infrastructure

 This separation provides:
-- **Better modularity**: Use CQRS independently of domain events
+- **Better modularity**: Use CQRS, events, and SAGA independently
-- **Clearer responsibilities**: Domain library focuses on events, service communication, and resilience
-- **Improved maintainability**: Each library has a focused scope
+- **Clearer responsibilities**: Each library has a focused scope
+- **Improved maintainability**: Easier to maintain and extend
-- **Easier testing**: Test CQRS logic separately from domain logic
+- **Easier testing**: Test each concern separately

 ## What Changed

-### Package Structure
+### 1. CQRS Migration (to lib-common-cqrs)

 CQRS classes have moved from `com.firefly.common.domain.*` to `com.firefly.common.cqrs.*`: